 Welcoming, caring, respectful and safe schools

-- healthy and respectful relationships are fostered
+- healthy and respectful relationships are built and fostered

 - students feel that adults care for them as a group and as individuals